-In all jobs and industries, especially dealing with private information, we all have standards that we must abide by and live by; PCI Compliant is an example.
-If you are accepting forms of payments in ANY industry then you must be compliant.
-PCI Compliant, or Payment Card Industry Compliance, are the security standards for ALL companies that accept, process, store or transmit credit card information.
-These standards were created to create a baseline and improve the security of confidential information when transactions take place.
+In all jobs and industries, especially dealing with sensitive information, we all have standards we must abide by; PCI Compliance is an example.
+If you accept forms of payment in any industry, you must be compliant.
+PCI Compliance, or Payment Card Industry Compliance, is the security standard for all companies that accept, process, store, or transmit credit card information.
+These standards were created to improve the security of confidential information when card transactions take place.

 So, if you are reading this and are using a POS system or processing payments and are unsure if you are paying this fee, contact your payment process provider and double check you're compliant.
 The short term hassle to register or to just double check you are, could potentially save you thousands longterm.